PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Geometry collection
-A GeometryCollection has a member "geometries" which contains an array of geometry objects as described above, which can also be empty.\
+A GeometryCollection has a <code>geometries</code> which contains an array of geometry objects as described above, which can also be empty.\
 GeometryCollections can be used to describe geometry not possible with the normal geometry types, like polygons that consist of multiple exterior rings.

 #### Feature object
 Features are objects that represent a thing that is spatially bounded.
 They contain geometry information, but do not represent the geometry itself.

-A Feature has a member "geometry" which can be either a geometry object or null if no location is specified.
+A Feature has a member <code>geometry</code> which can be either a geometry object or null if no location is specified.

 #### Feature collection
 A FeatureCollection can be used to group different features together.
-It has a member "features", which is an array where each element is a Feature object as described above.
+It has a member <code>features</code>, which is an array where each element is a Feature object as described above.
 This array can also be empty. [@geoJsonSpecification]

 #### Example